It's Better If You Don't Understand: Critical reception

 Upon its release, It's Better If You Don't Understand received rave reviews from music critics.
 Bill Lamb of About.com labeled the EP a "pop pleasure", further praising the record by saying "with justice in the pop music world, this is the music that should be on your radio", rating It's Better If You Don't Understand four and a half out of five stars.
 Writing for AllMusic, David Jeffries called the EP's four songs a "sparse effort that leans towards pop" and drew attention to "the man's songwriting".
 He also deemed the album a "short set of easy, breezy tunes", which doesn't necessarily leave people "begging for more, but it will make most pop fans open to the idea".

 Chart performance

 It's Better If You Don't Understand failed to achieve commercial success.
 It debuted at number 99 on the Billboard 200, the week of May 29, 2010, where it remained for only one week; As of 2011, it had sold 27,000 copies in the United States.
 As of 2017, the numbers of copies sold remained the same.
 It's Better If You Don't Understand reached number 97 on the UK Singles Chart on the week of August 28, 2010, while "The Other Side" charted separately on the UK Singles Chart at number 117.
+The EP was certified platinum by Music Canada (MC).